 If security is one of your major concerns (and it should be) for IoT devices, then you could simply create a separate network for all of your IoT devices.
 This limits exposure of your primary network to these threats without compromising your ability to use them.

-KB Technologies Managed IT can help your company keep itself safe on multiple levels.
+KB Technologies can help your company keep itself safe on multiple levels.
 To learn what we can do for your business, contact us at (954) 834-2800.

 Reach Out Today!